-Out ETF to watch for the day is the State Street Industrial Select Sector SPDR (XLI, A), which may experience volatile trading as investors digest the latest industrial production data on the home front.
-Analysts are expecting for this figure to come in at 0.2%, marking a slight slowdown in industrial activity from the previous month’s reading of 0.3%.
+Our ETF to watch for the day is the Industrial Select Sector SPDR (XLI, A), which will look to summit resistance after investors digest the latest round of manufacturing data.
+Analysts are expecting for June durable goods orders to have grown by 2.3%, which is a slight deterioration from last month’s reading of 3.7%.

 Click to Enlarge